elixirland/xlp-book-club-API/README.md

 You can provide feedback by [opening an issue](https://github.com/elixirland/xl-phoenix-api/issues/new) or contributing to this repository's [discussions](https://github.com/elixirland/xl-phoenix-api/discussions).

 ## Assignment
+### Background
+Chris is in a bookclub and he want to make an simple web API to facilitate their group activities.
+His idea is to store books and keep track of the pages that are currently being read and discussed.
+The bookclub reads multiple books in parallel.
+There is already a system in place tracking who is reading what books, but what is missing is an easy way to pull up the page of a book that is currently being read.

+### Task
 Build a Phoenix app that models books and their pages, and that exposes two endpoints through an API.
-Make sure that your implementation adheres to idiomatic Elixir and is tested well.
+Make sure that your implementation meets the requirements outlined below, adheres to idiomatic Elixir and is tested well.
 Not just code for yourself, but make sure others will understand your code as well.

 ### Requirements
 #### Data model